Want to change the way you eat? Grab your FREE intuitive eating resource guide!

 • Volume

-All of these ways to taste and describe food come into play when choosing a satisfying food.
 You won’t find yourself chasing that “ultimate pleasure” if you actually choose what your body wants in the first place.

 Therefore, when you think about how to feel satisfied after eating, you usually need to take into account the food setting, the food you’re eating (do you enjoy it?
 Is it what you wanted?), and how much you ate.

-Of course you won’t feel satisfied if you don’t eat enough – it’s one of the effects of undereating
+Of course, you won’t feel satisfied if you don’t eat enough – it’s one of the effects of undereating

 cheeseburger with fries on white plate